 To do this, you can take advantage of the fact that while Android will scale apps up, it will not scale apps down.
 In other words, if you say that you do not support some larger screen size (e.g., android:xlargeScreens="false" in your <supports-screens> element in your AndroidManifest.xml file), Android will still allow your app to run on such screens, with Android taking steps to help your app run with the additional screen space.
-However, if you say that smaller you do support some screen size android:smallScreens="false" in your <supports-screens> element), Android will not run your app, and you will be filtered out of the Android Market for such devices.
+However, if you say that smaller size you do not support some screen (e.g., android:smallScreens="false" in your <supports-screens> element), Android will not run your app, and you will be filtered out of the Android Market for such devices.